berubel/pointsTransfer/README.md

   - Go to 127.0.0.1:8000
     - Port may differ if you change it on "runserver" command.

-### Build and run application, database and other services
+### Docker Compose: Build and run application, database and other services

 - First step